HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 1 - Programming Introduction and Custom CsvDatasetLoader/README.md

 ![Blood Sugar](bloodSugar.jpg "Blood Sugar Graph")

-We want a program which can predict the blood sugar level given the time and a time window of a few previous blood sugar levels.
+We want a program which can predict the blood sugar level given the current time and a time window of a few previous blood sugar levels.
 For example, assuming the time window size to be 3, using the given time 10 and the blood sugar levels at times 7, 8 and 9, the program should predict the blood sugar level at time 10.

 We will need three program files:
 Main.kt to run the program